abdanar/abdanar.github.io/_pages/research.md

 **Theorem:** If $$A$$ is invertible, then $$A_r$$ is invertible.\
 **proof**: This is a direct result if we consider full column rank projection matrices.

+**Conclusion**: It turns out that several questions remain unanswered for me theoretically.
+Therefore, starting with single-input, single-output linear dynamical systems, I want to write a detailed paper.
+If you are interested or have open questions about IRKA, let me know.

 The following problems remain open for me, and I will share detailed solutions as I find mathematical answers to them.
 You can think of them as conjectures awaiting either falsification or proof of their correctness.

 - [ ] For state-space symmetric MIMO systems, IRKA is a locally convergent fixed-point iteration to a local minimum of the underlying $$H_2$$ approximation problem.\